aca22jht/AugRealityAIArt/README.md

-# Team6 Augmented Reality Artificially Intelligent Art
+# University of Sheffield Computer Science IBM AI Project: Team 6 Augmented Reality Artificially Intelligent Art

 ## Overview:
 The aim of this project is to create a mobile app which utilises Augmented Reality (AR) and IBM